frankhanner/Kerberos-Authenticator/README.md

 In this repository, you will find two directories with each apporoach I used.
 The main goal is to allow others to see what I did and also see if there are any ways it could infact be imporved.

-Over the coming days, I will be updating this repository heavily.